VATfaqs.com

 Want lower income taxes?
 Start with the GST

-Australian Financial Review · 14 days ago
+Australian Financial Review · about 1 month ago

 The article argues that Australia should increase its GST rate and broaden the tax base to reduce reliance on income tax, following the OECD’s latest health check recommendation.